elvirakinzhaeva/elvirakinzhaeva.github.io/README.md

-Welcome to My Personal Webpage!
+Welcome to My Web CV page!
 I am Elvira Kinzhaeva, a Master's student at the Graduate School of International Media, Communication, and Tourism Studies at Hokkaido University
 ![Alt Text](photo.ptofile.ella.jpg.JPG)

 # 👋 About Me